 The crowd fell still, eyes wide at this unexpected exchange.

 “Will you have me?
 We have fought together, you are honourable and brave.
-I hope that I may be sufficient to the task of being your mate.
+I hope I may be sufficient to the task of being your mate.
 Do you accept?”
 Samook held her hand higher.

 Sax looked down at Samook, barely two thirds his height, looking up at him with hope in her eyes.

 Sax slowly brought up his hand and took Samook’s small furred claw in his larger green hand.
 “I accept.
-I hope I am truly worthy of you, Samook dream-seer.”
+I hope I am worthy of you, Samook dream-seer.”